Updated January, 2020 — (originally published April 23, 2013) — Note: This is Part 7 of our “Retirement 101” series.

-Note that in this section and in the Cons we have chosen a representative comment from a member.
-Know that there is almost always someone else who disagrees!
+In this Pros and Cons section we have chosen a representative comment from a member.
+Know that for every positive there is almost always someone else who disagrees!

 Live on a Social Security income.
 From Priscilla: “(Ecuador is great) for single women who can’t survive on paltry Soc.
 Sec. payments